zyfjeff/image-service/contrib/nydusify/README.md

 # Nydusify

-The nydusify tool converts a remote container image into a nydus image.
+The Nydusify CLI tool converts an OCI container image from source registry into a Nydus image using `nydus-image` CLI layer by layer, then pushes Nydus image to target registry.

 ## Dependencies

+- Golang 1.14 or above
-Containerd service: Nydusify uses containerd to pull source image and push target image.
+- Containerd: Nydusify uses containerd service to pull & push image.

 ## Build